thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide-no-img.md

 10. In the Code pane, locate the flavor: property and click between single quotes.
 This should present you with the available flavor mappings to select from.
 11. Select **small**.

-> _**Note:** The options presented for image and flavor may be different than the screenshot depending on how you configured your environment._

 > _**Note:** If the options are not being presented, you may have missed adding the Cloud Zones to your Project._